Offbeat guide to Amsterdam's cultural scene

 Felix Meritis

 Landmark cultural house on Keizersgracht in Amsterdam Centrum.
 Built in 1788 for arts, science & commerce, renovated in 2021 and run as a public culture hub.
 Hosts talks, debates, film, music, exhibitions, and festivals focused on culture, tech, and critical ideas.
-Expect polished venues with deep roots and a mission to question the mainstream.
+A polished venue with deep roots and a mission to question the mainstream.

 Grond

 A fairly new art space at the Nieuwe Bajesdorp in Amsterdam-Oost, "centered around collectivity, sustainability, cross-pollination and process-based work."
-Expect everything from concerts to game nights.
+Hosts everything from concerts to game nights.
 Low-key, process-driven, and genuinely collaborative.

 Mezrab